CreatiPoster: Towards Editable and Controllable Multi-Layer Graphic Design Generation

-We use InternLM2.5~\cite{cai2024internlm2} as the LLM backbone for the Protocol Model, training it on a combination of in-house designer poster data, multimodal content understanding data, and conversational data.
-For the background model, we trained two versions: CreatiPoster-F, which uses FLUX-dev~\cite{flux} as the backbone, and CreatiPoster-S, which uses an Seedream3~\cite{gao2025seedream3.0} model.
-Both versions employ a LoRA rank of 256.
-Training was conducted on 8 NVIDIA A100 GPUs.
-The Protocol Model was trained for approximately 5 days, while the Background Model required about 3 days.
+We use InternLM2.5~\cite{cai2024internlm2} as the LLM backbone of the layered protocol generator, training it on a mixture of in-house designer poster data, multimodal content understanding data, and conversational data.
+For the background synthesizer we train two variants: \method-F (FLUX-dev~\cite{flux} backbone) and \method-S (in-house backbone); both use a LoRA rank of $256$.
+Training runs on $8$ NVIDIA A100 GPUs, taking about five days for the protocol generator and three days for the background synthesizer.